 - Members of the Nominating Committee serve a three (3) year term.
 The Committee selects the chair-elect who becomes chair.

 - Time.
-The time commitment requirement for members of the Nominating Committee is approximately 15 days each year for meetings and travel.
-In addition, time is also required for teleconferences and committee work.
+The time commitment requirement for members of the Nominating Committee is approximately fifteen (15) days each year for meetings and travel, in addition to time required for teleconferences and committee work.
 The position of chair also requires time for correspondence, and planning meetings.
 Employer support in advance is encouraged.

-- Nominee Interviews and Business Meeting prior to FNCE® (three days).
+- Nominee Interviews and Business Meeting prior to FNCE® (2 days)

-- Slate Selection Meeting (two days; usually Friday and Saturday) in Chicago.
+- Slate Selection Meeting (2 days) in Chicago

 Part III: Recommended Skill Sets